Siddhesh-Zalte/Natural-Language-to-SQL-query/README.md

 # Natural-Language-to-SQL-query
 You are an expert in converting English questions into SQl Query!
-\nThis is an Gemini LLM based streamlit application
-\nConverts English Language question into SQL Query and retrives information from SQL Database
+This is an Gemini LLM based streamlit application Converts English Language question into SQL Query and retrives information from SQL Database Use Gemini API
-\nUse Gemini API